 We’ve built a handy visa income requirement calculator to quickly determine how much you should earn to qualify.

 Immigrant (CR-1/AOS) Sponsor’s Income Requirement

 If you are sponsoring a spouse or other alien for an immigrant visa or adjustment of status through marriage, you will need to meet 125% of the poverty guideline when filling out the Affidavit of Support, Form I-864.
-Again, check our income requirement calculator for an exact income amount you’ll need to meet.
+Again, check our visa income requirement calculator for an exact income amount you’ll need to meet.

 Using Assets In Lieu of Income